By Glen C. Strathy

 As you can imagine, the task of proofreading a book like Riddley Walker would be more challenging than average, because the novel has a different set of rules for spelling, grammar, and format.
 But making such a book fit conventional rules would take away much of its unique charm.

 The point is... with some stories you may have a reason to break the rules, and that is fine as long as you do so purposefully and consistently.

 One issue you may encounter when proofreading is one I like to call the "ghosts of past drafts."

 Sometimes, in the substantive or even line editing phase of revising a story, you may cut or alter a section of a story in a way that affects other parts of the story.
 You must then make sure to revise all the affected parts so that everything aligns and the story has continuity.
 If you fail to do this, you can create "ghosts" -- references to things that are no longer in the story or are no longer relevant.

-The same is true if you change other details about the setting, the plot, a character's physical traits, etc. Every time you change one part of your story, you have to consider what other parts of the story will be affected.
+The same is true if you change other details about the setting, the plot, a character's physical traits, etc. Every time you change one part of your story, you have to consider the effect on the rest of the story.
 How might a small plot change affect what characters do or can do later on?
 Where else in your story did you refer to the thing that was just changed or deleted?
 Do those parts need to be changed too?

 Sometimes, if you change one part of a story, another section may become superfluous or redundant.
 Or a minor character may become unnecessary.

 Anything in your story that made sense in an earlier draft, but now contradicts or is no longer needed in current draft, is a ghost that must be exorcised.